DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 #### C. Class Participation
 - The purpose is to encourage active learning and accountability.
 Each student begins the course with 5 participation points.
 During class, you may be randomly called on to discuss a concept in our reading, or to share your computer screen for everyone to view while we learn tools and build data stories.
 You do not necessarily need to know the correct answer.
 But if you are not present or not able to participate when called, one point will be deducted each time from your participation score.
 - Exceptions will be granted for any pre-scheduled absences (such as religious observations or any pre-planned events, if you email me at least one week ahead of time), or health or family emergencies (if you email me at least one hour before class).
-If you have health concerns that prevent you from attending class in person (such as Covid), email me at least one hour before class to request permission to participate remotely.
-Learning on Zoom is not as good as learning in real life, but if you're sick it's better than not attending at all.
+If you have health concerns that prevent you from attending class in person (such as Covid or other illness), email me at least one hour before class, and if feasible, request permission to participate remotely.
+Learning on Zoom is not as good as learning in real life, but it's better than not attending at all.
 Last-minute requests will not be granted.

 #### Summary
 60 points quizzes + 35 points data stories + 5 class participation = 100 total points.
 In this course, unsatisfactory work (below 70%) falls in the D or F range, adequate work (70-79%) in the C range, good work (80-89%) in the B range, and outstanding work (90 to 100%) in the A range.
 Each range is divided into equal thirds for minus (-), regular, and plus (+) letter grades.
 For example, 80 to 83.33% = B-, 83.34 to 86.67 = B, and 86.68 to 89.99 = B+.
 Access your individual assessments on the password-protected Moodle site for this course at <https://moodle.trincoll.edu>.